OpenDSA/OpenDSA/RST/source/Hashing/HashAnal.rst

 This requires that the implementor have some idea of how many records are likely to be in the table at maximum loading, and select the table size accordingly.
+The goal should be to make the table small enough so that it does not waste a lot of space on the one hand, while making it big enough to keep performance good on the other.

 .. avembed:: Exercises/Hashing/HashAnalSumm.html ka